Health and Safety

 We recognise that we have a responsibility to protect our employees’ health and wellbeing and in December 2016 we provided Health & Safety training to all staff at our head office.

 The Health and Safety Committee meets at least annually to contribute to the provision by Helical plc of a safe and secure environment for work, to ensure that the company’s reputation is of the highest standing relative to its strategic intent.
 A copy of the latest minutes from this meeting can be found here.

-Helical is a member of The Aldgate Partnership (TAP) formed in 2014 to help drive a positive agenda for change.
+Helical continues to be a member of The Aldgate Partnership (“TAP”), formed in 2014 to help drive a powerful agenda for change.
 Membership of the Group currently includes landowners, commercial occupiers, and developers.
-TAP works in partnership with its members to develop Aldgate as a ‘One location’, delivering a range of initiatives to support community development and build a premier business hub with high quality public realm and an environment that produces a safe, convenient and inspiring destination for all employees, residents and visitors.
+TAP works in partnership with its members to develop Aldgate as ‘One Location’, delivering a range of interventions to support community development and develop a premier business hub with high quality public realm and environment that produces a safe, convenient and inspiring destination for all employees, residents and visitors;

 Our Section 106 agreements also form part of our community investment and are a standard requirement of our developments.